-3.1 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.
+- 3.1 Ordinary meetings of the council will be held on the following occasions: [council to specify the frequency, time, date and place of its ordinary meetings]. - 3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.